-Second, with respect to the substantive assessment of mergers, the Commission issued its longawaited Draft Horizontal Mergers Notice in an effort to explain its enforcement standards, set out a framework for the assessment of horizontal mergers, and ensure that future decisions are based on sound economics.
-The Draft Horizontal Mergers Notice explains how mergers should be analysed and identifies the factors that may mitigate an initial finding of competitive harm.
-The adoption of the Draft Horizontal Mergers Notice is intended to create a more predictable climate for the assessment of reportable transactions and to achieve benefits in the European Union similar to those achieved by the implementation in 1982 of the first version of the US Horizontal Merger Guidelines.95 (The Commission intends to adopt, at a later stage, guidance on its approach to the appraisal of vertical and conglomerate mergers.)
-Because of the similarities between the Draft Horizontal Mergers Notice and the 1992 US Horizontal Merger Guidelines, EU merger enforcement is expected to become more closely aligned with US merger control.
+Third, with respect to the substantive assessment of mergers, the Commission adopted its long-awaited Horizontal Mergers Notice.
+This Notice, which is viewed as being "one of the cornerstones of the comprehensive reform of [EU] merger control," is intended to explain the Commission's enforcement standards, "provide a sound economic framework for the assessment of concentrations," and give the Commission's decision making "new transparency and clarity."
+He Horizontal Mergers Notice explains how mergers should be analyzed and identifies the factors that may mitigate an initial finding of competitive harm.
+The adoption of the Horizontal Mergers Notice is intended to create a more predictable climate for the assessment of reportable transactions and to achieve benefits in the EU similar to those achieved by the implementation in 1982 of the first version of the U.S. Horizontal Merger Guidelines.
+(The Commission has announced its intention to adopt, at a later stage, guidance on its approach to the appraisal of vertical and conglomerate mergers.)
+Because of the similarities between the Horizontal Mergers Notice and the 1992 U.S. Horizontal Merger Guidelines, EU merger enforcement is expected to become more closely aligned with U.S. merger control.